au-research/raido/doc/technical-debt.md

 Do we really want to enable this?
 Our API will get abused like hell (just like I want to abuse the orcid API).

-## CodeBuild projects pull from Docker anonlymously
+## CodeBuild projects pull from Docker anonymously

 That means we sometimes see errors from docker about:
 `Step 1/11 : FROM amazonlinux:2.0.20220218.1